ojaybie/ojaybie.github.io/README.md

 **Assistant Admnistrative @ Okhma Global (_2021 - 2022_)**
-- Created Key performance indicator and dashboard for reporting weekly activity progress and budget performance using Powerpoint, Canva and MS Excel
+- Created Key performance indicator and dashboard for reporting weekly activity progress and budget performance using Powerpoint, Canva and MS Excel.
-- Oversaw  all information and implement analytics solutions
+- Oversaw  all information and implement analytics solutions.
-- Established methods and procedures to convert unprocessed data into relevate data
+- Established methods and procedures to convert unprocessed data into relevate data.

 **Project Intern @ LEE Engineering & Construction Co.
 Ltd (_2020_)**